 The firstfruits of the Church makes herself ready, with the assistance of the Lord Jesus.
 The majority of the Church will be made ready by the firstfruits, throughout the thousand-year Kingdom Age.

 It assuredly is true that the present earth and sky shall pass away with a great noise.
 There shall be a new sky and a new earth.
 There shall be a city that descends through the new sky to be installed forever upon the new earth.
-This much is certain, I believe.
+I believe this much is certain.

 What does the wall represent?
 It represents the resistance to sin that has been created in the saints.
 The saints are militantly righteous.

-In many passages of the New Testament we are exhorted to gain victory over our sinful nature, and that not to do so jeopardizes our position in the Kingdom of God.
-Yet from most pulpits we hear that Jesus has “done it all” for us, and we only are to believe that He has done it all.
-Sound familiar?
+In many passages of the New Testament, we are exhorted to gain victory over our sinful nature, and that failure to do so jeopardizes our position in the Kingdom of God.
+Yet from most pulpits, we hear that Jesus has “done it all” for us, and we only are to believe that He has done it all.

 The purpose for the thousand-year Kingdom Age is to bring to maturity in righteous behavior God’s elect who compose the Royal Priesthood, the new Jerusalem.
 They cannot serve as God’s priests over the people of the earth until they themselves are militantly righteous.

 So we understand the foundations of the wall are being formed in us today.
-When the wall has been formed in us, and not until, the new Jerusalem, the Christian Church, will come down through the new sky and be installed upon the new earth.
+Only after the wall has been formed in us, will the new Jerusalem, the Christian Church, come down through the new sky and be installed upon the new earth.

-God has determined to make and end of sin.
+God has determined to make an end of sin.
 The wall shall ensure that sin never again shall enter the Presence of God and His saints.

 The twelve gates in the wall are made of pearl.
 Pearls are formed by the irritations in the shell of an oyster.
 They are of living material, not minerals hardened by heat and pressure.
 The gates symbolize the saints who have learned patience from many tribulations.
 They have the authority to permit the people of the earth to receive the Divine blessings found in the holy city.

 There is no church building in the new Jerusalem.
 God and the Lamb are themselves the Temple.
-Churches and church buildings are a temporary accommodations to meet the needs of human beings.
-There being no temples is another way of saying there is no religion or religious trappings.
+Churches and church buildings are temporary accommodations to meet the needs of human beings.
+There being no temple is another way of saying there is no religion or religious trappings.

 These have come so that your faith—of greater worth than gold, which perishes even though refined by fire—may be proved genuine and may result in praise, glory and honor when Jesus Christ is revealed.
 (I Peter 1:7)

 The city does not need the sun or the moon to shine on it.
-This tells us that as we press into Christ the wisdom and knowledge of the world become less in importance to us as we are able to hear and see what Jesus is telling us.
+This tells us that as we press into Christ, the wisdom and knowledge of the world become less important to us as we are able to hear and see what Jesus is telling us.

 Drinking without cost from the water of life certainly is speaking of the Spirit of God and not of literal water.
 Those of us who are pressing forward in Christ are changing from living souls to life-giving spirits.
 Out from us shall flow the rivers of living water that will bring life to dead mankind.